hasura/go-graphql-client/README.md

 // OnConnectionAlive event is triggered when the websocket receive a connection alive message (differs per protocol) client.OnConnectionAlive(fn func())

-// OnSubscriptionComplete event is triggered when the subscription receive a terminated message from the server client.OnSubscriptionComplete(fn func(sub Subscription))
+// OnSubscriptionComplete event is triggered when the subscription receives a terminated message from the server client.OnSubscriptionComplete(fn func(sub Subscription))
 ```